ipcrm/ipcrm-echo/README.markdown

 You would use this module to print messages to your reports that will only issue a notice and does not get flagged as a change.

 ## Usage
+Usage is super basic and follows that of the notify type.
+You can use echo with the `message` parameter and it will print the value of `message`, or if omitted it will just print the title.

 ```puppet
 echo {'TestMessage':